mt nysa mystery school

 Confirmation process

-Upon completion of all nine modules, candidates forward their collected assignments to the Hieropoioi (“makers of the holy;” council overseeing sacred rites).
-These Hiereis are experienced members of Mt Nysa who volunteer to review candidate assignments, perform inductive divinations to confirm divine approval of the appointment (2 required), and witness the oath ceremony of the new Hiereus/Hiereia.
+Upon successful completion of all ten modules, candidates forward their collected assignments in a Book of Ritual to the Hieropoioi (council overseeing sacred appointments).
+These Hiereis are experienced members of Mt Nysa who volunteer to review candidate assignments, perform inductive divinations to confirm divine approval of the appointment (2 required), and witness the oath and consecration ceremony of new Hiereis.

 Following consecration, candidates are recognised as Hiereis by Mt Nysa.
-They may go on to create their own temples, religious communities, services or educational offerings as they feel called, though primary focus should be on the formation and maintenance of the deity’s cult in their local community.
+They may go on to found their own temples, religious organisations, services or educational offerings as they feel called, though primary focus should be on the formation and maintenance of the deity’s cult in their local community.

 "Who organises this program?
 What are your qualifications?"